3 Tips For Creating The Perfect Panic Room In Your Custom HomeMarch 13, 2014

 Air, water, and food are key, too.
 Prepare the panic room as if it were a shelter, storing non-perishables, bottles of water and an air filtration system.

-Following these tips when you create your panic room in your custom home will go a long way towards keeping your family safe in the event of a crisis.
+There are pros and cons of a safe room for your custom home.
+If you decide to include one in your design, following these tips when you create your panic room in your custom home will go a long way towards keeping your family safe in the event of a crisis.